Application Performance Monitoring Tools Configuration

 • start_ca

-If you later want to shut down communication between Control-M/Server and the external APM tool, do the following:
+If you want to shut down communication between Control-M/Server and the external APM tool, do the following: